 So hold up.
 What in healths name was I eating?
 Sugar, sugar, sugar, sugar, an array of E numbers and of course some Tomato Puree.
 How delectable…

-Once I realised how terrible ketchup was when I embarked on a healthier diet I decided I would quit it all together.
-I had severe energy lows and pretty bad headaches all the symptoms of ridding off something pretty acidic and all together terrible for your body.
-The first week of eating no refined sugars was a pretty miserable experience, but after a few weeks it was really life changing.
+Once I realised how terrible ketchup was when I embarked on a healthier diet I decided I would quit it altogether.
+I had severe energy lows and pretty bad headaches all the symptoms of ridding off something pretty acidic and altogether terrible for your body.
+The first week of eating no refined sugars was a pretty miserable experience, but after a few weeks, it was really life-changing.
 I had energy, without sugar!!
 Hoorah!
-Anybody who tells you this transition is effortless is lying its hard work, maybe not physically but mentally, you’re wired up to love sugar and lets face it, untangling wires is difficult for anyone.
+Anybody who tells you this transition is effortless is lying its hard work, maybe not physically but mentally, you’re wired up to love sugar and let’s face it, untangling wires is difficult for anyone.

 ½ cup or 27g sun-dried tomatoes, soaked for 1 hour before making